-Copycat TGI Friday’s Jack Daniel’s Sauce – great on chicken, fish, veggies – the possibilities are endless!
+Copycat TGI Friday’s Jack Daniel’s Sauce – an easy, from scratch sauce that is great on chicken, fish, veggies – the possibilities are endless!

 Copycat TGI Friday’s Jack Daniels Sauce

 I got an email way back in 2003 called Insider’s Recipes for Brand Name Foods that included this recipe.
 I love Jack Daniels sauce from Friday’s & this recipe tastes just like it.

 Today we paired it with this boneless wings recipe & it tasted just like the Sesame Jack Strips appetizer from TGI Friday’s.

 The second day (since there was a lot left), I made grilled chicken breasts & brushed the sauce over them.
 Delicious.

 HOW DO YOU MAKE TGI FRIDAYS JACK DANIELS SAUCE?

 Making Jack Daniels Sauce is probably easier than you think.
 You take everyday ingredients and bring them to a boil.
 Once they’re boiling, you let it simmer until it thickens.
 Easy!